Ezelpy/Semanal/README.md

 It connects to real financial accounts and handles sensitive data, so I keep the production source repository private.

-This repository still lets someone:

-* See what I built
-* Understand how the application works
-* Look at some of the engineering decisions behind it
-* Explore the architecture
-* **Try the actual application through Guest Login**

 ## About

 I designed and built Semanal independently.